 The call for session proposals is now closed.
 If you have submitted a session proposal, thank you!
-The CEC20 Steering Commitee will be in touch in April to inform you of their decision.
+The CEC21 Steering Commitee will be in touch in April to inform you of their decision.

 Deadline March 2, 2020.

 The Institute for Advanced Sustainability Studies (IASS) is organising a third international conference to contextualise discussions of “climate engineering” approaches alongside other interventions into global systems in response to climate change (www.ce-conference.org).
-CEC20 aims to bring together research, policy and civil society communities’ perspectives from around the world.
-The conference will be held in Berlin, Germany, from October 6 – 9, 2020.
+CEC21 aims to bring together research, policy and civil society communities’ perspectives from around the world.
+The conference will be held in Berlin, Germany in spring 2021.
 It will address all approaches historically aggregated under the term “climate engineering”, and additionally aims to contextualise them among other proposed responses to climate change, including mitigation, adaptation, de-growth, rewilding and ecological restoration.
 The conference aims to situate these topics within the wider context of societal transformations towards sustainability.